 10 Tips For Good Mental Health – Especially For Truck Drivers

-- Travel with a pet, spouse or significant other, every now and then, if allowed.
+- Travel with a companion.
+It could be a pet, spouse or significant other, every now and then, if allowed.

 - Contact home daily.
 It’s a good way to stay connected to the family and ‘in the loop’ with your loved ones.